If your request was denied by Ontario Works (OW), you will receive a letter called a Notice of Decision.

 Can I appeal the decision?
 Yes.
 If you do not agree with the reasons for refusal, you can appeal the decision.

 How can I appeal the decision?
-The call is made in two stages:
+The appeal process has two steps:

-1) You must first request an internal review.
+You must first request an internal review.
 You will have up to 30 days after receiving the letter to make this request.
 If it is too late, you can still apply, but there is no guarantee that it will be approved.
-To make a call request, you can: complete the Request an internal review [PDF]; or write a letter.

-For more information on what this letter should contain, consult the website of Community Legal Education Ontario (CLEO).
+For more information on what this letter should contain, consult the website of the Ontario Ministry of Community and Social Services

-2) We will send you a written decision on the internal review.
-If you did not agree with this decision, you can appeal to the Court of social assistance (TAS).
-You could also contact a community legal clinic (CJC) to get help to appeal.
+They will send you a written decision on the internal review.
+If you did not agree with this decision, you can appeal to the Social Benefits Tribunal.